cocowalla/serilog-sinks-file-header/README.md

 A `FileLifecycleHooks`-based plugin for the [Serilog File Sink](https://github.com/serilog/serilog-sinks-file) that writes a configurable header at the start of each log file.

 ### Getting started

-`FileLifecycleHooks` is a new Serilog File Sink mechanism that allows hooking into log file lifecycle events, and allows scenarios such as wrapping the Serilog output stream in another stream.

 To get started, install the latest [Serilog.Sinks.File.Header](https://www.nuget.org/packages/Serilog.Sinks.File.Header) package from NuGet:

 ```powershell